23 Health Insurance Terms You Should Know

 The Mental Health Parity Act is a federal law that requires health plans to provide mental health benefits that are equivalent to the plans medical benefits.
 MHPA applies only to employers with more than 50 employees.

 The least amount of health insurance an individual must acquire to meet the Affordable Care Act's individual responsibility requirement and so avoid a penalty.

-An illness or condition that existed before the start of a persons coverage under a group health plan.
-Thanks to the Affordable Care Act is that starting in 2014, insurance plans can no longer deny coverage or charge you more because you have a pre-existing health condition.
+An illness or condition that existed before the start of a person's coverage under a group health plan.
+As of 2014, insurance plans can no longer deny coverage or charge you more because you have a pre-existing health condition.